Kim Kardashian Robbery: Four Suspected Thieves Charged

 A photo posted by Kim Kardashian West (@kimkardashian) on

-These four men are the first of 17 that have been placed in custody in connection with the Kim Kardashian robbery case.
-French police have also requested that the men stay locked up in custody for the time being.
+These four men are the first of 17 who have been placed in custody in connection with the Kim Kardashian robbery case.
+French police have also requested that the men remain in custody for the time being.

 The news of the first criminal charges comes after French network TF1/LC1 reported on January 11 that several of the 17 men who were arrested have already confessed to their involvement with the $10 million jewelry robbery.